OttoYouZhou/oralseg/README.md

-# toothseg - open AI model for CBCT tooth segmentation
+# OralSeg- open AI model for CBCT tooth segmentation

 Based on SwinUNETR and Mamba frameworks.